 For many years now, early childhood stakeholders and advocates have called for better alignment among early childhood program oversight at the state-level, and at the ground-level between public and private early childhood settings.
-The Early Childhood Success Act (SB1095 and HB2458) seeks to make that unification a reality by moving early childhood program oversight currently housed at the Department of Social Services to the Department of Education.
-This bill seeks to move the Child Care and Development Block Grant funds and oversight to VDOE along with child care licensing and standards.
-The bill has a delayed effective date of July 1, 2021 meaning that the Department of Education, and Board of Education, would have time to develop more detailed plans to move the programs.
-The bill also seeks to establish the Early Childhood Innovation Fund housed at the Virginia Early Childhood Foundation as a means of pooling public and private funds to support local innovation.
+The Early Childhood Success Act (SB1095 and HB2458) sought to make that unification a reality by moving early childhood program oversight, currently housed at the Department of Social Services to the Department of Education.
+The original bill sought to move the Child Care and Development Block Grant funds and oversight to VDOE along with child care licensing and standards.
+The bill had a delayed effective date of July 1, 2021 — meaning that the Department of Education, and Board of Education, would have time to develop more detailed plans to move the programs.
+The bill also sought to establish the Early Childhood Innovation Fund housed at the Virginia Early Childhood Foundation as a means of pooling public and private funds to support local innovation.

 The call for better alignment in the system has been a long time coming.
 Virginia leaders have often looked to other states with “offices of early learning” or states that have moved all early childhood effort to the Departments of Education, such as Maryland, as models for what Virginia might do to strengthen our system.
 We have called out the decline in participation in child care subsidy in Virginia and the need to better align the use of subsidy funds with incentives to improve the quality of child care.

-To measure progress towards a smooth and successful implementation we would want to ensure that we increase the number of economically disadvantaged young children that can access high-quality early learning through child care subsidies, Head Start, and VPI.
+To measure progress toward a smooth and successful implementation we would want to ensure that we increase the number of economically disadvantaged young children who can access high-quality early learning through child care subsidies, Head Start, and VPI.
 To demonstrate the efficiencies of unification we would want a long-term plan that saves money on oversight and administration.
-And we would want to see a process where early childhood stakeholders can understand how changes may impact their hiring, training, management, and administration.
+Also, we would want to see a process where early childhood stakeholders can understand how changes may impact their hiring, training, management, and administration.

 HB2458 has been introduced by Del.
 Steve Landes and referred to the Committee on Education.
-The bill was heard in subcommittee on 1/21/2019.
-Similar amendments were made as in the Senate and the bill was reported and referred to the full Education Committee.Read More Blog Posts
+Similar amendments were made as in the Senate and the bill was reported out of the full Education committee and referred to the House Appropriations committee.
+The House version of the bill was left in the Appropriations committee and not voted on.Read More Blog Posts